aeckardt/SimpleScript/README.md

 The idea is to provide tools to automate test processes for GUI tests.
 For instance, to verify that after pushing a button a certain text appears on the screen.
 This project is created with QtCreator.

 The core parts what it should be doing:
-- Record Screen in a selected area
+- Record screen in a selected area
 - Extract images from recording
 - Find images on screen using smart algorithms (e.g. pattern matching)
 - Identify images based on stored image lists